 We met our 2020 objective to reduce saturated fat by 10% in all relevant products that do not meet the Nestlé Nutrition Foundation (NF) criteria with respect to saturated fat.
 In the course of this work, we have reduced the levels of saturated fat in many products, including in brands such as Maggi.

-Our 2020 objective is to reduce saturated fats by 10% in Nestlé products that do not meet strict nutritional standards.
-This to support the World Health Organization (WHO) recommendation that only 10% of calories in our diet should come from saturated fats.
+This effort aligns with the World Health Organization (WHO) recommendation that only 10% of calories in our diet should come from saturated fats.

-To our critics sometimes it might not look as if we’re moving fast enough to make our products healthier, but we need to get the process right.
+We understand that some critics may feel that our progress in making our products healthier is not happening quickly enough, but we need to get the process right.
 People want their food to be healthy and enjoyable.

 It’s also important to remember that fats and oils are an important part of healthy and balanced diet.
 They provide energy, help us absorb vitamins, and contribute to essential bodily functions.